 Google “equestrian apps” and you are bombarded with options — everyone from vets to trainers has jumped on the app bandwagon.
 And unless you know what you’re looking for it can be overwhelming.

-We select the best horsey apps currently available via iPhone/iTunes App Store (iA) and/ or Android Market (AM).
+To help you navigate this relatively new world we’ve picked some of our favourite apps from across the disciplines, which are currently available via iPhone/iTunes App Store (iA) and/ or Android Market (AM).

-EquiTempo ( £2.99, iA) metronome utility at a predetermined rate.
+EquiTempo (iA: £1.49) has a metronome utility that matches the tempo you want to maintain when riding, helping you develop a consistent and rhythmic tempo.
 Plug into an arena sound system and change tempo to suit movements.

-Horse Budget (iA, £0.69) keep a track on your equestrian spending.
+Horse Budget (iA, £0.69) helps you keep a track on your equestrian spending.

 Racing and betting

-The Land Rover Burghley Horse Trials (iA) is also free and will bring you all the latest news, results and competition details direct to your iPhone — it will even keep a note of your car park row number for you.
+The Land Rover Burghley Horse Trials (iA, AM) is also free and will bring you all the latest news, results and competition details direct to your iPhone — it will even keep a note of your car park row number for you.